Bartholin's cyst

 A Bartholin's cyst occurs when a Bartholin's gland within the labia becomes blocked.
 Small cysts may result in minimal or no symptoms.
-Larger cysts may result in swelling on one side of the vagina, as well as pain during sex or walking.
+Larger cysts may result in swelling on one side of the vaginal opening, as well as pain during sex or walking.
 If the cyst becomes infected, an abscess can occur, which is typically red and very painful.
 If there are no symptoms, no treatment is needed.
 Bartholin's cysts affect about 2% of women at some point in their life.
 They most commonly occur during childbearing years.

 When the cyst becomes uncomfortable or painful, drainage is recommended.
 The preferred method is the insertion of a Word catheter for four weeks, as recurrence following simple incision and drainage is common.
 A surgical procedure known as marsupialization may be used or, if the problems persist, the entire gland may be removed.
 Removal is sometimes recommended in those older than 40 to ensure cancer is not present.
 Antibiotics are not generally needed to treat a Bartholin's cyst.

 The cause of a Bartholin's cyst is unknown.
 An abscess results from a bacterial infection, but it is not usually a sexually transmitted infection (STI).
 Rarely, gonorrhea may be involved.
 Diagnosis is typically based on symptoms and examination.
 In women over the age of 40, a tissue biopsy is often recommended to rule out cancer.

 The cyst is named after Caspar Bartholin who accurately described the glands in 1677.
-The underlying mechanism of the cyst was determined in 1967 by 20th Century obstetrician Samuel Buford Word.
+The underlying mechanism of the cyst was determined in 1967 by the obstetrician Samuel Buford Word.

 Signs and symptoms

 Most Bartholin's cysts do not cause any symptoms, although some may cause pain during walking, sitting, or sexual intercourse (dyspareunia).
-They are usually between 1 and 4 cm, and are located just medial to the labia minora.
-Most Bartholin's cysts only affect the left or the right side (unilateral).
-While small cysts are usually not painful, larger cysts can cause significant pain.